-We all want to serve healthy food for kids and for them to love their bodies.
+We all want to serve healthy food for kids and have them actually eat it.
+And for them to love their bodies.
 But we’re also given plenty of reasons to worry about our kids’ body weight, size and shape, especially if they fall on the higher end of the growth chart.
 Here’s the scoop on why diets are never the answer—and what you should do instead.

 Healthy Food for Kids